 If you are hoping to gain a modern apprenticeship or apply to University you will be requested to show evidence that you have acquired a wide range of skills and interests.

-Therefore it is important that you use the opportunities presented in Year 12/Year 13 and success in all five aspects will be included in your Job/UCAS Reference.
+Therefore it is important that you use the opportunities presented in Year 12/Year 13 to ensure your successes in all five aspects are included in your Job/UCAS Reference.

-Study Time:
+Study Time